google/applied-machine-learning-intensive/acs/ac1/_sources/sheets_basics/introduction.rst

 Numbers, Microsoft Excel, and more.
 While functionality may differ slightly across platforms, the core concepts and syntaxes are the same.
-In this course, whenever sheets are mentioned, it is in reference to Google Sheets, which is pictured below.
+In this course, whenever sheets are mentioned, it is in reference to Google Sheets, which is pictured below with example student data.

 .. image:: figures/sheet_example.png
    :align: center
-   :alt: Google Sheet spreadsheet with example student data.
-A coloumn for student's name, height, hair color and birthday.
+   :alt: Spreadsheet with example student data of name, height, hair color.